secretstartups/handbook/security/index.html.md

 sent to this address it will be handled immediately.
 Using this address provides an excellent way to limit the damage caused by a loss of one of these devices.

-Additionall if a GitLab team member experiences a personal emergency the People Group also provices an [emergency contact email](/handbook/people-group/#in-case-of-emergency).
+Additionally if a GitLab team member experiences a personal emergency the People Group also provices an [emergency contact email](/handbook/people-group/#in-case-of-emergency).

 ## Other Security Topics